Margot Robbie's Husband Shares Her Dream Of A More Equal Hollywood

 Robbie and Ackerly tied the knot in 2017 in a private ceremony in Australia's Gold Coast near Dalby, her hometown.
 They currently live in Los Angeles.

-Robbie was nominated for Best Supporting Actress for Bombshell at the 2020 Academy Awards.
-LuckyChap was recognised at the 2018 Academy Awards when Allison Janney brought home the statue for Best Supporting Actress in I, Tonya.
+Robbie is nominated for Best Supporting Actress for Bombshell at the 2020 Academy Awards.
+It's her second nomination, and it could be her first win.
+LuckyChap was recognized at the 2018 Academy Awards when Allison Janney brought home the statue for Best Supporting Actress in I, Tonya.

 And as Robbie and Ackerly continue to push LuckyChap's mission of promoting and hiring female artists, there will be way more where that came from.